didlix/racheljgraves.co.uk/cv.markdown

 Notable roles during this position:

-- Feature lead on E-Commerce and Order Fulfillment System
+- Feature lead, architect and developer of an E-Commerce and Order Fulfillment System.
+Users of Babylon can now order pin-prick blood tests to their homes.
+Results are shown in the app.
 - Instigator of Retrospectives, Show & Tells and Friday Lunches
 - Interviewing Candidates
 - Mentoring Junior Ruby Developers